avaneev/prvhash/README.md

 used on pre-compressed, maximal entropy, data.
 Fortunately, the required number of extension bytes depends on the hash length.
-In practice, if pre-compression is not used, it may be useful to end the hashing of the message with a `bitwise NOT` version of the last bytes (the same count as the hash length), as a pseudo-entropy injection.
+In practice, if pre-compression is not used, it may be useful to end the hashing of the message with a `bitwise NOT` version of the last byte, as a pseudo-entropy injection.
 In author's opinion, this hash function is almost definitely non-reversible since fixed prime numbers are not internally used, and due to non-linearities introduced by bit truncations.

 PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
 It is